Estimate Your Monthly Payments

 Alternative Lenders

-If you have lower financial strength, bad credit, and no or little money to offer as a down payment, then it may be easier to apply with an alternative lender, where approval standards are less strict.
+If you have lower financial strength, bad credit, and no or little money to offer as a down payment.
+It may be easier to apply with an alternative lender, where approval standards are less strict.
 This may be a private company or even one that deals specifically with bad credit clients.

-Either way, your approval chances and the rate you qualify for will rely more heavily on your income and employment status.
+Either way, your approval chances and the rate you qualify for will rely more heavily on your income and overall financial health.
 As long as you’ve had a steady job for at least a few months and are earning a sufficient wage or salary to cover your upcoming payments, there shouldn’t be a problem.

 Even borrowers who have recently been discharged from a consumer proposal or bankruptcy can qualify with select alternative lenders.